NL-BioImaging/biomero/README.md

 - `slurmClient.get_logfile_from_slurm(...)`
     - Transfer logfile from the Slurm cluster

-And more; see the docstring of `SlurmClient` and example Omero scripts.
+And more; see the docstring of `SlurmClient` and example OMERO scripts.